BrightspaceUI/documentation/docs/adding-component.md

 Once the [Preparing the Component](#preparing-the-component) steps have been completed, [open a GitHub issue](https://github.com/BrightspaceUI/documentation/issues/new?assignees=&labels=Official+Component&template=component-documented.md&title=%3CComponent+Name%3E).

 Notes:
-- Open the issue then close it if documentation and development are complete.
+- Issues in the documentation repository should be closed if documentation and development are complete.
 - If the component is ready for the production site, add the `Published` label.
 This will open a PR so that you can preview the component's page.
-- `eleventyNavigation`:
-	- `key`: Used for the file's basename in the url (since we might want it to be different than the filename)
-	- `title`: Title that appears in the navigation and as the page title.
-Should correspond to markdown H1.
-	- `parent`: Parent in website hierarychy.
-Likely corresponds to type.
-Casing does matter.